-The McGraw Center’s Educational and Classroom Technologies (ECT) group is currently soliciting faculty and student feedback regarding a substantial renovation planned for 2018 for the Digital Learning Lab (DLL).
+The McGraw Center’s Educational and Classroom Technologies (ECT) group is currently soliciting faculty and student feedback (see form below) regarding a substantial renovation planned for 2018 for the Digital Learning Lab (DLL).

-Our proposal for renovation (see stills from our 3D model below) is informed by research into flexible, inclusive learning spaces that model principals of universal design, facilitate diverse teaching and learning styles, encourage communication and collaboration, and enhance students’ learning experiences.
-Emphasizing making as essential to learning, the new design also responds to the recommendations the Task force on General Education and the Classroom Design Committee at Princeton.
+Our proposal is informed by research into flexible, inclusive learning spaces that model principals of universal design, facilitate diverse teaching and learning styles, encourage communication and collaboration, and enhance students’ learning experiences.
+Emphasizing engagement and participation as essential to learning, the new design also responds to the recommendations the Task force on General Education and the Classroom Design Committee at Princeton.

 The McGraw DLL redesign completes the transformation of the New Media Center (an OIT computer cluster) into a classroom, with a host of changes aimed to create a flexible space for creative learning, optimized for teaching with technology:

 - 30 foot wide (4k) display for complex visual material

 - Wireless side-by-side HD projection for sharing screens

 This plan to revise a unique space designed for teaching with technology contributes to the broader conversation at Princeton about “new pedagogical practices transforming higher education.”
 Since the McGraw DLL – with its teaching-focused technical staff, vibrant student community, history of multimedia instruction, optimum square footage and central location on campus – is already serving as “a physical hub” that supports creative teaching and learning, this renovation repairs and refreshes a unique campus resource.